nameko/nameko-grpc/README.md

 Asynchronous calls are also supported for every pattern.

+Python 3.4+ is supported.

 ## Tests

-The (limited) tests are run against every permuation of GRPC server/client to Nameko server/client.
+The (limited) tests are run against every permutation of GRPC server/client to Nameko server/client.
 This roughly demonstrates equivalence between the two implementations.

 ## Style